kubeflow/examples/github_issue_summarization/02_distributed_training.md

 Requires Tensorflow 1.9 or later.
 Requires [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) capable of creating ReadWriteMany persistent volumes.

+On GKE you can follow [GCFS documentation](https://master.kubeflow.org/docs/started/getting-started-gke/#using-gcfs-with-kubeflow) to enable it.

 Estimator and Keras are both part of Tensorflow.
 These high level APIs are designed to make building models easier.
 In our distributed training example we will show how both APIs work together to help build models that will be trainable in both single node and